DeSinc/SallyBot/README.md

 ~~No known cure exists~~ Edit: the cure is to use the ``--extensions api`` flag instead of the default API that doesn't work right.

-### Dalai tends to ramble even after your bot has already sent the message.
+### Dalai tends to ramble even after your bot has already sent the message

 The reason for this is that there is no proper working stop command built into dalai.
 There is one they tried to make, but it crashes the dalai server every 2nd or 3rd time you run it so in my view it's not working.